alercebroker/usecases/notebooks/ADASS_XXXII_Nov2022_tutorial/README.md

 # ADASS XXXII ALeRCE tutorial

-See detailed explanation in https://alerce.science/alerce-adass-tutorial-2022/.
+Welcome to the ALeRCE tutorial github page.
+For a detailed explanation of the tutorial, see https://alerce.science/alerce-adass-tutorial-2022/.

 ## List of Notebooks: